AceCheshire/Project/README.md

 Change Game to windowed.

-#2024/02/13/01
+*2024/02/13/01

-Add a new scene and the button to change scene
+Add a new scene and the button to change scene.

+#2024/02/14/01

+Add a new scene and two modeButtons.

+Change scene names.

+Modify some scripts. ( Attention )

+Change the speed of WordTitleShake.